 In this report, acrylate with maleimide-group was attempted to apply photoinitiator- free system, because N-substituted maleimides are eificient photoinitiators of radical polymerization through the mechanism of hydrogen abstraction by excited N-substituted maleimide under UV irradiation.[3]

-I.SYNTHSIS OF IMIDE-ACRYLATES
+III.EXPERIMENTAL I.SYNTHSIS OF IMIDE-ACRYLATES

 Imide-acrylates were synthesized from cyclic anhydride, amino alcohol and acryhc acid on the same way which Azuma had reported .[4]
 Synthesized compounds were shown in Tablet.
 PT-ETA-A which was synthesized from phthalic anhydride was crystal and difficult to dissolve in typical acrylates.

-Tensile strength. elongation and Tg
+II.PROCEDURES Tensile strength. elongation and Tg

 Formulations of imide-acrylate added 1wt% of benzildimethylketa1(BDK) were poured into EPDM rubber mold to gain their films of lmm and were cured in air under 60W/cm° medium pressure mercury vapor lamp with an irradiation of 5,000mJ/cm°.
 Tensile strength and elongation were measured in accordance with Japanese Industrial Standard (JIS) K6301.
 Tg was measured by DSC.